Contents:

 Step 2: Research the Market and Select a Sales Strategy

+What to do with a coin collection next?
 Once a collection has been evaluated, it is important to rely on the following basic recommendations to make a process of selling coin collections as smooth as possible:

 Choose the time of sale.
 As in any market, the numismatic scene has its own trends.
-For example, commemorative coins are in high demand before thematic holidays, while the price and demand for investment coins often fluctuate, so selling is beneficial when the rates are the highest.
+For example, commemorative ones are in high demand before thematic holidays, while the price and demand for investment coins often fluctuate, so selling is beneficial when the rates are the highest.

 Step 3: Carefully Prepare the Collection for Sale